6 Components to a Mosquito Larval Surveillance and Control Program

-Larval surveillance and control is a critical component of any effective Integrated Mosquito Management (IMM) program because when mosquitoes are eliminated prior to becoming adults, they cannot pose a nuisance or disease problem.
-In fact, larval mosquito control operations are often the largest and most extensive aspect of municipal mosquito control programs and are more important than ever for compliance with state and federal regulations.
-Below we outline six key components of a successful larval control program.
+Mosquito larval surveillance and larval control are critical components of any effective Integrated Mosquito Management (IMM) program because when mosquitoes are eliminated prior to becoming adults, they cannot pose a nuisance or disease problem.
+In fact, larval mosquito control measures are often the largest and most extensive aspect of municipal mosquito control programs and are more important than ever for compliance with state and federal regulations.
+Below we outline six key components of a successful surveillance larval mosquito surveillance and larva control program.

-1. Larval Surveillance – Trained field technicians must inspect both known sources of standing water and any newly discovered standing water for the presence of mosquito larvae.
-When a field technician surveys these larval habitats, he/she uses standard dipping techniques to sample the water for the immature mosquitoes.
+Trained field technicians must inspect both known sources of standing water and any newly discovered standing water for the presence of mosquito larvae.
+When a field technician conducts a larva survey of these mosquito larval habitats, they use standard larva dipping techniques to sample the water for the immature mosquitoes.
 If larvae or pupae are detected, the stage of development the larvae are in (Instar) and the number of larvae per dip is recorded, typically as an average of 3 – 5 dips per site.
-After the dipping takes place, the technician must determine the proper control measures that should be taken.
+After the larval survey dipping takes place, the technician must determine the proper larval control measures that should be taken.
 Possible actions include: “No Action”, “Physical Control”, “Biological Control” or “Chemical Control”.

-2. Physical Control - Physical manipulation of the larval environment can be an effective control measure.
-Dumping a birdbath, bucket, or kiddie pool that has larvae present, unclogging a rain gutter that is holding water, clearing a culvert so a ditch will flow better, and disposing of a tire pile are all examples of physical control techniques.
-Physical control has the advantage of not requiring any pesticide application and can often be maintained indefinitely through public education.
+Physical manipulation of the larval environment can be an effective anti larval control measure.
+Dumping a birdbath, bucket, or kiddie pool that has mosquito larvae present, unclogging a rain gutter that is holding water, clearing a culvert so a ditch will flow better, and disposing of a tire pile are all examples of physical larval control measures.
+Physical larva control has the advantage of not requiring any pesticide application and can often be maintained indefinitely through public education.

-5. Chemical Control - Chemical control is the most common form of larval control.
+Chemical mosquito larval control is the most common form of larval control.
 The technician must assess the individual site, and if chemical application is warranted, determine what the appropriate larvicide is for that situation.
 The most commonly used larvicide across the country is Bacillus thuringiensis israelensis (Bti), a naturally occurring soil bacterium that is both target specific and environmentally sound.
 Other effective larvicides include another bacterium, Bacillus sphaericus (Bs), methoprene, an insect growth regulator, and several larvicide oils (primarily for control of mosquito pupae).

 Since 1992, Vector Disease Control International (VDCI) has taken pride in providing municipalities, mosquito abatement districts, industrial sites, planned communities, homeowners associations, and golf courses with the tools they need to run effective mosquito control programs.
 We are determined to protect the public health of the communities in which we operate.
 Our mosquito control professionals have over 100 years of combined experience in the field of public health, specifically vector disease control.
 We strive to provide the most effective and scientifically sound mosquito surveillance and control programs possible based on an Integrated Mosquito Management approach recommended by the American Mosquito Control Association (AMCA) and Centers for Disease Control and Prevention (CDC).
 VDCI is the only company in the country that can manage all aspects of an integrated mosquito management program, from surveillance to disease testing to aerial application in emergency situations.